-WASHINGTON, D.C. – Grace, an electrifying musical celebrating the perseverance of family and the power of tradition by acclaimed American composer Nolan Williams Jr., will make its world premiere at the historic Ford’s Theatre in Washington in spring 2022, directed and choreographed by Robert Barry Fleming.
-Ticket on-sale dates will be announced by Ford’s Theatre at a future date.
+WASHINGTON, D.C. – Grace, an electrifying musical celebrating the perseverance of family and the power of tradition by acclaimed American composer Nolan Williams Jr., will make its world premiere at the historic Ford’s Theatre in Washington from March 18 to May 14, 2022, directed and choreographed by Robert Barry Fleming.
+Tickets will be available for purchase beginning October 18, 2021.

 Packed with an eclectic mix of styles including Jazz, R&B, rousing up-tempos and raise-the-roof ballads, Grace is a musical feast examining the little-told history of African-American culinary tradition and the challenges faced by Black-owned businesses.
 The musical captures a day in the life of the Mintons, a Philadelphia family who gather to mourn the loss of their matriarch and deal with the future of their family restaurant in a changing neighborhood.

 With memorable titles such as “Three Okra Seeds” and “Potlikker,” every song holds a story to savor.
 The show’s finale, “When Gran’Me Cooked,” the first song from the musical to be released, honors the historic role women have in gathering families and communities alike.

 Grace is produced by special arrangement with Dale A. Mott and his company, Edgewood, which co-produced for Broadway Lifespan of a Fact and the upcoming Thoughts of a Colored Man.